jadzeidan/user-guides/bitbox02/Basic-features/managing_backups.md

 Once confirmed, you backup will be created and saved to the microSD card.

-In order to check that there now is a backup file on the microSD card, please click "Back" once, then "Manage Backups" again and then [verify your backup.]({{site.baseurl}}/bitbox02/Basic-features/managing_backups/#verifying-a-backup)
+If you would like to manually check that there now is a backup file on the microSD card, please click "Back" once, then "Manage Backups" again and then [verify your backup.]({% link bitbox02/Basic-features/managing_backups.md %}#verifying-a-backup)